Les grands vents d'automne

 Photographiez le lac Supérieur dans toute sa puissance.

-The month of November breathes emotion into Lake Superior each and every year.
-For those of us lucky enough to be here to experience this phenomenon, it marks the time when fall is coming to an end, and winter wishes to encase the power of the lake and the lake fights this change of season with all the power she can muster.
+The month of November breathes emotion into Lake Superior every year.
+For those of us lucky enough to be here to experience this phenomenon, it marks the time when fall is coming to an end, and winter wishes to encase the power of the lake, and the lake fights this change of season with all the power she can muster.
 The "Gales of November" is one of the great, iconic Canadian experiences, and every year, adventurous storm chasers make the trip to the quiet autumn beaches of Lake Superior to see a wild parade of some of the most glorious meteorology that nature has to offer.

 These November storms—given the name "gales" through the lyrics of a song written and sung by Gordon Lightfoot—occur when cold, dry air from Northern Canada converges over the Lakes with warm, moist air from the Gulf of Mexico.
 All this unsettled air is then given one more stir by the warm summer water of the Lakes.
 The result is one of nature's most unpredictable storm nurseries.
 Wind speeds easily reach 50 mph with gusts that have been known to exceed 100 mph.
 There's a reason that some people still call these storms "witches."
 And yet, seen from the shoreline and treated with respect, the Gales of November is an experience no one should pass up.